Skip to main content

 Logs

-- Audit logs: Review a user's activity within Invicti.
+• Audit logs: Review a user's activity within Invicti.
 These logs can also be sent to a SIEM via the Invicti API.

-- Scan logs: Also available on the scan summary page, scan logs provide high-level information about a scan's performance.
+• Scan logs: Also available on the scan summary page, scan logs provide high-level information about a scan's performance.
 These logs need to be enabled in the backend with the help of a support ticket.
 They are mainly used for advanced troubleshooting and are enabled on a case-by-case basis.

 As you approach the end of Phase 2, the tasks don’t end here.
-There is more to review with Invicti!
+There is more to review with Invicti.
 You can continue performing activities listed in Phase 2, as you move on to Phase 3.

-Phase 3: Automate, customize and operate (days 21 to 30)
+Phase 3: Automate, customize & operate (days 21 - 30)

 Moving into Phase 3 of your implementation, you can identify opportunities to start automating your different workflows as you continue to use Invicti.
 Features such as notification workflows, CI/CD integrations, and ticketing integrations are some of the things you can review as you continue activities from Phase 2.

-Applications, collections and projects
+Applications, collections, and projects

 API catalog

-CICD integrations
+CI/CD integrations

 Once you have completed the tasks of optimizing your scan configurations to your liking, where average scan times, authentication issues, and coverage are optimal, you can start looking into Invicti's ability to integrate into your CI/CD pipelines and have scans initiated as part of your build steps.
-Invicti offers integration with Azure Pipelines, GitHub Actions, GitLab, and Jenkins.
+Invicti offers integration with Azure Pipelines, CircleCI, GitHub Actions, GitLab, and Jenkins.

 By integrating Invicti into your CI/CD pipeline, you can start implementing DAST scanning earlier in the SDLC to identify real vulnerabilities in your pre-production, QA, and other staging environments.
-While scanning within and after each stage may not be needed, being able to identify vulnerabilities earlier in the lifecycle of developing web applications and APIs will help reduce the cost of having to fix them later if identified in production.
+While scanning within and after each stage may not be needed, being able to identify vulnerabilities earlier in the lifecycle of developing web applications and APIs helps reduce the cost of having to fix them later if identified in production.

 Ticketing integrations